 We hear this one all the time...things like "My PS4 won't turn on, is it from bad thermal paste?" or "Will thold thremal paste cause my console to not show a picture on the TV?".
 These are just a few examples of things we have heard.
 Now please keep in mind that I'm not putting anyone down or making fun of them for asking the question.
 I highly encourage people to ask questions until they are comfortable with the answers.
-I'm simply getting annoyed that there are people out there making blog posts and Youtube videos talking about things that they know nothing about.
 Unfortunately we live in a world where anyone with a camera and internet connection can make a video, blog post of website about whatever they want...and even more unfortunately, many people believe them.
 I want to take some time here to talk a bit about thermal paste and clear up some of the myths floating around.

 Other than overheating, you can bet that your problem is NOT caused by the thermal paste.
 There are a lot of people out there who claim that it causes all sorts of problems, but it doesn't.
 Out of the hundreds of consoles and computers that we have fixed exactly 0 have been fixed by replacing the thermal paste.
 Here is a list of things that are definitely NOT caused by it:

 Thermal paste alone is very, very rarely (if ever) the cause of overheating on a PS4 (or Xbox One for that matter).
 Most overheating problems are caused by dirt and debris built up on the heat sink.
 With the heat sink plugged there is no way for the fan to push the air through it to help it remove the heat.
 The other really common cause is a faulty fan.
 Many, many people blame their overheating game console on the thermal paste when that's not the actual cause of it.